 So do we agree with the federal legalization of CBD products derived from hemp?
 Absolutely!
 But in its current state, we would suggest caution when trying out CBD from outside a state-regulated dispensary.
 If you’ve already done your homework and are comfortable with your purchases, great.
 Knowledge is half the battle, after all.
 But if these aren’t things you’ve considered or you worry about ingesting a product that might get you high when you’re only looking for relief, visiting your neighborhood dispensary is the safer bet.

-If you have any questions for us or need help choosing the CBD product right for you, we have medical consultants on staff available to assist you in person, every Monday through Friday from 9am – 5pm.
+If you have any questions for us or need help choosing the CBD product right for you, we have medical consultants on staff available to assist you in person, every Monday through Friday from 9am – 4pm or by appointment.